Piperski13/powerplant-dashboard/README.md

    ```

 ### Running the app
+1. Make sure Redis is running locally (default: `127.0.0.1:6379`) or accessible via your environment configuration.

-1. Start the server:
+2. Start the server:

    ```bash
    npm start
    ```

-2. The server will start on `http://localhost:3000` by default.
+3. The server will start on `http://localhost:3000` by default.

 # API Endpoints